If you find a record in the database that interests you, the above links will tell you how to look up the original archive source record.

-Please note that the larger complete volume of this work, 777 pages, is now indexed on the GOLDMINERS' DATABASE on this webpage.
+The larger complete volume of this work, 777 pages, is now indexed in the GOLDMINER'S DATABASE on this webpage.
 If there is more information about a particular claim in the large version of the book, you will be given the page number.

-A collection of stories about the New Zealand Goldrush (1861 - 1872) contributed by readers of this website.
+The New Zealand Goldrush Journal is a collection of stories about the New Zealand Goldrush (1861 - 1872) contributed by readers of this website.
 These will include stories of individual miners as well as descriptions of the various goldfields, the conditions the miners found there when they arrived and the equipment they used to find, collect and purify the gold.
 Anyone with a goldrush story to tell will be welcome to contribute, just contact the Editor

 (called placer gold in California)